Mosswoods/broken-pot/README.md

 # broken-pot
-This is the first try in github
+# This is the first try in github, there's nothing valuable in this pot for now